luismcsoul/the-sustainable-republic/README.md

 4. Current mega tech algorithms have been entertaining for advertising irresponsible corporations while avoiding environmental/health charges and at the same time sponsoring campaigns of corrupt politicians and so securing laws that perpetuate and amplify their faulty practices.

-5. If nothing changes in towards the future, we would be heading towards a dystopian control system based on algorithms.
+5. If nothing changes towards the future, we would be heading towards a dystopian control system based on algorithms.

-6. The idea of the sustainable republic is to signal [ESG](https://en.wikipedia.org/wiki/Environmental,_social,_and_corporate_governance) reprogramming routes to ongoing corporative/monopolistic tendencies, understanding that human constitutions and laws work as code and therefore we must pursue "an algorithm that reshapes world governance".
+6. The idea of the sustainable republic is to signal [ESG](https://en.wikipedia.org/wiki/Environmental,_social,_and_corporate_governance) reprogramming routes to ongoing corporative/monopolistic tendencies, understanding that human constitutions and laws work as code and therefore we must pursue "an algorithm that reshapes world's governance".
 -
 .
 ## FIRST PART: "EVERY COUNTRY ON THE PLANET WORKS AS A LABORATORY FARM"